orbeon/orbeon-forms-doc/installation/README.md

 [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)

 Out-of-the-box, Orbeon Forms includes an SQLite embedded database with multiple demo forms.
-This setup is designed for a quick start, but for development or production use, you should configure Orbeon Forms to utilize a proper relational database.
-For more information, see [Relational Database](../form-runner/persistence/relational-db.md).
+This setup is designed for a quick start, but for development or production use, you should configure Orbeon Forms to utilize a separate relational database.
+For more information, see [Relational Database](/form-runner/persistence/relational-db.md).
 A warning banner will display as a reminder to make this change.

 Note that the SQLite demo database is stored in `WEB-INF/orbeon-demo.sqlite`, located where the Orbeon Forms' `.war` file is uncompressed.
 Be aware that updating the WAR file might overwrite the demo database, resulting in the loss of any saved data.